Thornton-le-Dale

-Thornton-le-Dale (also called Thornton Dale) is a village and civil parish in the Ryedale district of North Yorkshire, England, about 3 mi east of Pickering on the edge of the North York Moors National Park.
+Thornton-le-Dale (also called Thornton Dale) is a village and civil parish in North Yorkshire, England, about 3 mi east of Pickering on the edge of the North York Moors National Park.
 The area of the village encompasses 39.2 square kilometres.

 A thatched building, called Beck Isle or Thatched Cottage and Grade II listed, was built in the 17th century and modified/extended in the 20th.
 The building has appeared on countless calendars and chocolate boxes over the years.
-A new thatched roof was installed in 2014 so it remains picturesque.
+A new thatched roof was installed in 2014.
 A stream, the Thornton Beck, meanders along the streets and is crossed by several bridges.
 Much of the village was designated as a Conservation Area by the North York Moors Park Authority in 1977.
 Thornton-le-Dale is often regarded as one of the prettiest villages in Yorkshire.

 The village lies on the A170 road from Thirsk to Scarborough within the National Park.
 The route of The White Rose Way, a long-distance walk from Leeds to Scarborough, also passes through.